smart-data-lake/smart-data-lake/blog/2022-04-07-SDL_databricks/2022-04-07-Databricks.md

 1. upload files
 	- JAR: in the "Workspace" -> your user -> create a directory `jars` and "import" the library using the link in "(To import a library, such as a jar or egg, click here)" and select the above created fat-jar to upload.
 As a result the jar will be listed in the Workspace directory.
-	- **SDLB application**: As an example a dataset from Airbnb NYC will be downloaded from Github, first written into a CSV file and later partially ported into a database.
+	- **SDLB application**: As an example a dataset from Airbnb NYC will be downloaded from Github, first written into a CSV file and later partially ported into a table.
 Therefore, the pipeline is defined first locally in a new file `application.conf`:
 	```
 	dataObjects {
 	  ext-ab-csv-web {